GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 ### Android Architecture

- <b>Difference between MVC & MVP & MVVM?</b></br>
+ **Difference between MVC & MVP & MVVM?**</br>
-   * <b>MVC</b> is the Model-View-Controller architecture where model refers to the data model classes.
+   * **MVC** is the Model-View-Controller architecture where model refers to the data model classes.
 The view refers to the xml files and the controller handles the business logic.
 The issue with this architecture is unit testing.
 The model can be easily tested since it is not tied to anything.
 The controller is tightly coupled with the android apis making it difficult to unit test.
 Modularity & flexibility is a problem since the view and the controller are tightly coupled.
 If we change the view, the controller logic should also be changed.
 Maintenance is also an issues.
-   * <b>MVP architecture</b>: Model-View-Presenter architecture.
+   * **MVP architecture**: Model-View-Presenter architecture.
 The View includes the xml and the activity/fragment classes.
 So the activity would ideally implement a view interface making it easier for unit testing (since this will work without a view).
 [Sample Implementation](https://github.com/anitaa1990/Inshorts)
-   * <b>MVVM</b>: Model-View-ViewModel Architecture.
+   * **MVVM**: Model-View-ViewModel Architecture.
 The Model comprises data, tools for data processing, business logic.
 The View Model is responsible for wrapping the model data and preparing the data for the view.
 IT also provides a hook to pass events from the view to the model.
 [Sample Implementation](https://github.com/anitaa1990/Trailers)</br></br>

 -   **What is the role of Presenter in MVP?**<br/>
     A) The Presenter is responsible to act as the middle man between View and Model.
 It retrieves data from the Model and returns it formatted to the View.
 But unlike the typical MVC, it also decides what happens when you interact with the View.